 Chinese ace Aaron Zang scooped £19m (around $23m) by landing the 2019 Triton Million.
 Mind you, given the buy-in was a cool £1m, you would be hoping to get a serious payout if you won!

-There have been huge wins on poker, sports betting, and even slots, but in truth, these are made to look like loose change compared to some of the biggest lottery wins ever.
+There have been huge returns on poker, sports betting, and even slots, but in truth, these are made to look like loose change compared to some of the biggest lottery wins ever.
 Some people might not think of the lottery as gambling, but it is – a view with which the UK Gambling Commission agrees.

-There have been some huge wins on the Euromillions in the UK, with an unnamed, and now very rich, player landing €190m in 2012.
+There have been some huge hits on the Euromillions in the UK, with an unnamed, and now very rich, player landing €190m in 2012.
 Similar jackpots have been won on this game by others, but even they are dwarfed by the biggest ever lottery wins.

 Spain’s Christmas lottery, nicknamed El Gordo (“the big one”), is considered to be the biggest lottery in the world with a first prize approaching a staggering $1bn, though this is typically shared between many winners.